Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 :   "No no, they were [new] yesterday" (`QA`)

 It's shortly determined that there would be nothing to gain, and the team moves on to a new board.

+#### Priority lane

+The driver opens up *"Priority lane"*, commencing the `PRIORITY LANE` segment.
+The flow of discussion is similar, with moved work items getting discussed from top to bottom.
+However, the team has chosen to label the states differently.
+There is significantly less structure as compared to fires: **DONE**, **DOING**, **TODO** and **LONGSTANDING**.
+This can be attributed to the non-technical or perhaps ad-hoc nature of work items placed here.

+A developer immediately starts relating the outcome of a discussion that was modelled as a work item on the priority lane and can now be seen by the team as "done":

+17:15
+:   "This was huge: [..]" (`D`, with explanation of defects discovered in production system)

+Due to the critical nature of the findings, the team would expect there to have been a follow-up work item.
+A manager expresses concern on whether action will be taken.
+This gives rise to a discussion on how the flow of work is being modelled for the team's benefit in this specific occasion:

+18:00
+:   "But isn't that kind of a fire?" (`M`)
+18:08
+:   "I'm doing everything I can, I have the one other fire first." (`D`) :   "Yeah but where is this kind of task?" (`M`)
+:   "It's in the module continuum, it's being worked on .. like, right now .. there's .. this many tasks about it" (`D`) :   "Okay ... but wouldn't it make sense to promote them as a fires also?
+And not leave them into the module continuum?" (`M`)
+:   "Hhh if you want to-" (`D`)
+:   "For more visibility ... because you can have task in two projects" (`M`)

+A rationale of visibility is presented, along with a bargain in that the developer's existing modelling can remain essentially undisturbed.
+It also becomes evident how the team has a conception of fires as *urgent-but-unplanned* versus *planned-and-prioritized*, which results in a curious tension:

+18:48
+:   "Yeh ... which one do you want [to see in fires]?" (`D`) :   "Everything that's considered a fire [and is] in module continuum ... because that's essentially blocking the module continuum for continuing ... on the actual *planned* features" (`M`)
+19:04
+:   "These are the planned features .. and fixes.
+These are what, uh, what we have prioritized with `PO`" (`D`)

+The tension is resolved by refining the modeling to include the "fire-nature" of the work items and showing them in fires.
+The tension's root cause, of the model apparently omitting the `PO`'s existing priorization, was also discovered.

+The team finishes up the priority lane by speeding through a few work items in the "todo" state, confirming them to be still relevant but undone.

 <!--
 - mitä suurin piirtein tapahtuu, miten osioista toiseen siirrytään